 So, how would I go about hiring if I were you?

-There are some excellent recruiting firms out there that are more than capable of researching and sourcing to identify pools of potential candidates.
-And you should absolutely hire them to help with this.
-They have the tools and resources.
-I am happy to provide assistance with this, should you need it.
+There are some excellent recruiting firms out there that are capable of researching, sourcing, and identifying, pools of qualified candidates.
+And it’s not a bad idea to hire them to help you.
+They may have the right tools and resources.

-Before I move on, let me say that determining whether personalities, abilities, and skills will complement and supplement the personalities, abilities, and skills of the actual people who are doing the work is no small feat, but with practice, you will improve.
+Before I move on, let me say that determining whether personalities, abilities, and skills will complement and supplement the personalities, abilities, and skills of the actual people who are doing the work is no small feat, but here is a detailed task list to help you do that.

 How to Hire Tactfully

 - Create a list of non-negotiable job tasks.
 Many people will tell you to start with the goal of the role.
-I would argue not to put too much weight into this.
-Goals are often psychological de-motivators, frequently incorrect, infrequently met, and are often ignored.
+I agree, but would argue not to put too much weight into this as more specific goals can be psychological de-motivators, can be frequently incorrect, are infrequently met, and are often ignored.
 (4, 5) It is not worth starting a relationship this way.
-You are better off allowing goals to emerge organically.
+You are better off allowing specific goals to emerge organically, while emphasizing the high-level ones more vehemently.
+At the same time, your must-do’s need to be spelled out clearly, hence, start with the tasks.

 - Identify the skills and abilities necessary to do these tasks well.
 Here is where your domain experts come into play.